Texas A&M vs. Penn State: Odds, spread, over/under - NCAA Tournament First Round

 Texas A&M vs. Penn State Betting Trends

-- Aggies games have hit the over 16 out of 34 times this season.
+- In the Aggies' 34 games this season, the combined scoring has gone over the point total 16 times.

-- Penn State has won 21 games against the spread this season, while failing to cover or pushing 12 times.
+- Penn State has compiled a 21-11-1 record against the spread this year.

-- The Nittany Lions and their opponents have combined to hit the over 20 out of 33 times this season.
+- A total of 20 Nittany Lions games this year have hit the over.

 Texas A&M Futures Odds